-- a.
-Hello hug, frontal that is brief in nature. - b.
-Side hugs while standing or sitting upright. - c.
-Resting head on shoulder, side by side. - d.
-Holding hands. - e.
-A brief kiss for "hello", "goodnight" or "goodbye". - f.
-Arm(s) around waist side-by-side and around shoulders. - g.
-Arms around shoulders.
+- Hello hug, frontal that is brief in nature. a. - b.
+Side hugs while standing or sitting upright. - C. Resting head on shoulder, side by side. - Holding hands. d - A brief kiss for "hello", "goodnight" or "goodbye". e. - Arm(s) around waist side-by-side and around shoulders. f. - Arms around shoulders. g.

-Sexual Conduct: Any sexual conduct, including but not limited to, intentional touching of another person's genitals, groin, inner thigh, buttocks, or breasts, or clothing covering those areas, is not permitted on school property, on school transportation, and/or at school-related or school-sponsored activities.
+Sexual Conduct: Any sexual conduct, including but not limited to, intentional touching of another person's genitals, groin, inner thigh, buttocks, or breasts, or clothing covering those areas, is not permitted on school property, on school transportation, and/or at school-related or schoolsponsored activities.